munoz0raul/arduino-demo/arduino-led-webui/README.md

   - Flashing to STM32U5 using OpenOCD
   - Interactive Python interface
 - Isolated environment with reproducible builds
-- Compatible with Uno R4 Minima and Uno R4 WiFi (same MCU)
+- Compatible with Uno Q Minima and Uno Q WiFi (same MCU)

 ---